Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 The two pictures below are generated using a 18-days' continous data set took in July 2016.
 It demonstrates, on a day-to-day basis, the top 10 most used tags' relevence to the two candidates (Trump and Hillary) as well as how the "most used tags in a specific day" fares when one stretches the time window into three weeks.

+The number before each hash tag are the number of its usage during the day which is specified by the date displayed at top middle title.

 ![alt tag](https://github.com/Nimburg/Ultra_Phase1v5_Phase2v2/blob/master/tag_july_relevence.gif)

+Relevence of each hash tag to a candidate is scaled as: if the hash tag contains keyword "trump"( or "hillary"), then its relevence is set to 10 correspondingly; if the hash tag doesn't contain any keyword but is ALWAYS used with hash tag of relevence 10, then its relevence would stay at 9; the less frequently a hash tag is associated with keyword or hash tags of higher relevence, the lower its relevence score.

 ![alt tag](https://github.com/Nimburg/Ultra_Phase1v5_Phase2v2/blob/master/tag_july_HisCall.gif)

-Here, the number before each hash tag are the number of its usage during the day which is specified by the date displayed at top middle title.
+Here, the "cumulated number of call" is the cumulated number of a hash tag's usage during the 18-day time window.
+Naturally, this cumulated number will increase as one moves to a later date.

 -----------------------------------------------------------------------------